 Claude: [makes changes, commits]

--> Hook shows: 213 affected callers, CC unchanged, no regressions
+-> Review report shows: 213 affected callers, CC unchanged, no regressions

 The blast radius report helps gauge the risk of changes before they happen.